 Does your dog legally have to wear a collar and an ID tag, even though he may be microchipped?

-When out on my dog walks, I have noticed more and more of my clients will just use a harness with an ID tag, however if the dog escapes from the house without his harness, there could be problems reuniting it with its owners.
+When out on my dog walks, I have noticed more and more of my clients will use a harness with an ID tag.
+However, if the dog escapes from the house without its harness, there could be problems reuniting it with its owners.

 The Law and Microchipping

-After the 6 April 2016, every dog in the UK must legally be microchipped and also registered on one of the commercial authorised data bases, and in addition, wear a dog tag in a public place.
+After 6 April 2016, every dog in the UK must legally be microchipped and registered on one of the commercial authorised databases.
+In addition, wear a dog tag in a public place.